supreethramesh23/dp-203-azure-data-engineer/Instructions/Labs/25-Delta-lake-in-Azure-Databricks.md

     ![Azure portal with a cloud shell pane](./images/25-4.png)

-7. if You dont have precreated storage account then select advanced setting.
+1. if You dont have precreated storage account then select advanced setting.

     ![Azure portal with a cloud shell pane](./images/25-2a.png)

-5. Keep all settings default and give unique storage account name and in file share section write **None**.
+1. Keep all settings default and give unique storage account name and in file share section write **None**.

     ![Azure portal with a cloud shell pane](./images/25-3.png)

-9. Note that you can resize the cloud shell by dragging the separator bar at the top of the pane, or by using the **&#8212;**, **&#9723;**, and **X** icons at the top right of the pane to minimize, maximize, and close the pane.
+1. Note that you can resize the cloud shell by dragging the separator bar at the top of the pane, or by using the **&#8212;**, **&#9723;**, and **X** icons at the top right of the pane to minimize, maximize, and close the pane.
 For more information about using the Azure Cloud Shell, see the [Azure Cloud Shell documentation](https://docs.microsoft.com/azure/cloud-shell/overview)

     ![Azure portal with a cloud shell pane](./images/25-5.png)

-10. In the PowerShell pane, enter the following commands to clone this repo:
+1. In the PowerShell pane, enter the following commands to clone this repo:

     ```
     rm -r dp-203 -f
     git clone https://github.com/MicrosoftLearning/dp-203-azure-data-engineer dp-203
     ```

-11. After the repo has been cloned, enter the following commands to change to the folder for this lab and run the **setup.ps1** script it contains:
+1. After the repo has been cloned, enter the following commands to change to the folder for this lab and run the **setup.ps1** script it contains:

     ```
     cd dp-203/Allfiles/labs/25
     ./setup.ps1
     ```

-12. If prompted, choose which subscription you want to use (this will only happen if you have access to multiple Azure subscriptions).
+1. If prompted, choose which subscription you want to use (this will only happen if you have access to multiple Azure subscriptions).

-13. Wait for the script to complete - this typically takes around 5 minutes, but in some cases may take longer.
+1. Wait for the script to complete - this typically takes around 5 minutes, but in some cases may take longer.
 While you are waiting, review the [Introduction to Delta Lake](https://docs.microsoft.com/azure/databricks/delta/delta-intro) article in the Azure Databricks documentation.

     ![Azure portal with a cloud shell pane](./images/25-6.png)

-## Create a cluster
+## Exercise 2: Create a cluster

 Azure Databricks is a distributed processing platform that uses Apache Spark *clusters* to process data in parallel on multiple nodes.
 Each cluster consists of a driver node to coordinate the work, and worker nodes to perform processing tasks.